 “Wei Wuxian,” the man cried, as hateful as he was terrified.
 “You dare threaten my life—”

 Jin Zixun jumped as if the very ground had shaken under him.
 He turned to face the newcomer: Meng Yao and his pleasant smile, who still looked fresh-faced despite the heat and constant walking around.

 “Bastard,” he greeted him in an uneven voice.

 Meng Yao went so far as to nod to him again, both of his hands clasped together before him.
 “The hunt will be starting soon,” he said.
-“I have been tasked by sect leader Jin to gather all the competitors, so that we may proceed.
-You should head back to your Uncle’s tent, Zixun.”
+“I have been tasked by sect leader to gather all the competitors, so that we may proceed.
+You should head back to your uncle’s tent, Zixun.”

 He hid the half of the Seal again.
-When he looked at Meng Yao, he found the man’s eyes lingering in direction of his hands.
+When he looked at Meng Yao, he found the man’s eyes lingering in the direction of his hands.

 “I won’t use it,” Wei Wuxian told him.

 Meng Yao’s face lightened with surprise before smoothing over.
 “I’m certain most of the guests here would prefer if you did not, young master Wei,” he replied.